Can you believe we are days away from officially calling it summer 2018?

 1 cup organic apple cider vinegar

-1. Make the syrup: in a mixing bowl place the strawberries, basil and sugar.
+- Make the syrup: In a mixing bowl place the strawberries, basil and sugar.
 Mash down and combine well.
 Let the strawberry mixture sit for about 15 minutes.

-3. Strain the strawberry mixture and transfer the a clean jar.
+- Strain the strawberry mixture and transfer to a clean jar.
 Add 1 ounce of the syrup to about 3/4 cup of club soda and ice.
 Feel free to garnish with strawberries, a sprig of basil and mint.